Skip to main content

 Accessing Deployments

-Note: .trainy.us endpoints use https while direct IP endpoints use http.
+trainy.us endpoints use https while direct IP endpoints use http.
+Requests through trainy.us timeout after 60 seconds.

 vLLM (Aibrix)